schultzca/IcGAN/README.md

 ### 1.1 Train with a face dataset: CelebA

-Note: for speed purposes the whole dataset will be loaded into RAM during training time, which requires about 10 GB of RAM.
-Therefore, 12 GB of RAM is a minimmum requirement.
+Note: for speed purposes, the whole dataset will be loaded into RAM during training time, which requires about 10 GB of RAM.
+Therefore, 12 GB of RAM is a minimum requirement.
 Also, the dataset will be stored as a tensor to load it faster, make sure that you have around 25 GB of free space.

 #### Preprocess
 `mkdir celebA; cd celebA`

-Download img_align_celeba.zip from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html under the link "Align&Cropped Images".
+Download img_align_celeba.zip [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) under the link "Align&Cropped Images".

 ```bash
 unzip img_align_celeba.zip; cd ..